It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 3.)
 Direction Change

-Here you can go on like you want.
+Here you can go on as you want.

 A change in direction means she’s told you everything she wanted to say and now she’s waiting for your reaction.